 For more information regarding the exam charges, please visit the Location Specific Pricing & Regulations page on the GMAT exam official website.

-The sudden outbreak of the COVID 19 pandemic has affected the GMAT exam process, as many test centers have had to close globally to curb the spread of the virus.
+The sudden outbreak of the COVID 19 pandemic has affected the GMAT test process, as many test centers have had to close globally to curb the spread of the virus.
 In response to this unprecedented situation, GMAC has introduced GMAT Online, the remote version of the center-based exam.

 The online version lets you take the exam from the comfort of your home and helps you meet your application goals.
 Besides, the exam is open to students in most countries, with the exception of Mainland China, Cuba, Iran, North Korea, and Sudan, due to the regulatory restrictions in these nations.